draios/grafana-sysdig-datasource/README.md

 ## Current limitations

-The Sysdig datasource is in beta version.
-We'll iterate quickly to make it more complete and robust, in the meanwhile you might encounter some issues.
-Here is a list of known limitations:
+The Sysdig datasource is currently in Beta.
+Sysdig will continue to release iterations to make the datasource more complete and robust; however, some issues may be encountered.
+A list of known limitations is provided below:

-1. The datasource has been tested with Grafana 4.6 and the latest release (5.1).
+* The datasource has only been tested with Grafana 4.6 and the latest release (5.1).
 If you're using other versions of Grafana, we'll be happy to add it to the testing suite!
-3. We'll leverage [annotations](http://docs.grafana.org/reference/annotations/) to show Sysdig events, but we don't support it just yet
+* We leverage [annotations](http://docs.grafana.org/reference/annotations/) to show Sysdig events, but we don't support it just yet.
-4. Grafana supports [tables](http://docs.grafana.org/features/panels/table_panel/), but they are quite different from [Sysdig tables](https://support.sysdig.com/hc/en-us/articles/204259479-Customize-Panels).
-For this reason, importing Sysdig dashboards will not create table panels.
-This might not be true forever...
+* Grafana supports [tables](http://docs.grafana.org/features/panels/table_panel/), but they are quite different from [Sysdig tables](https://support.sysdig.com/hc/en-us/articles/204259479-Customize-Panels).
+For this reason, importing Sysdig dashboards will not currently create table panels.
-5. Topology panels are not supported in Grafana, so importing Sysdig dashboards will ignore these panels
+* Topology panels are not supported in Grafana, so importing Sysdig dashboards will ignore these panels.
-6. With Grafana you can enter any arbitrary [time range](http://docs.grafana.org/reference/timerange/), but data will be fetched according to retention and granularity restrictions as explained in this [Sysdig Support page](https://support.sysdig.com/hc/en-us/articles/204889655)
+* With Grafana you can enter any arbitrary [time range](http://docs.grafana.org/reference/timerange/), but data will be fetched according to retention and granularity restrictions as explained in this [Sysdig Support page](https://support.sysdig.com/hc/en-us/articles/204889655).
-7. Grafana doesn't support exponential y-axis scale (the import from Sysdig will fallback to linear scale)
+* Grafana doesn't support exponential y-axis scale (the import from Sysdig will fallback to linear scale).

 ## Support / Community